jina-ai/discoart/README.md

 😎 **If you are already a DD user**: you are ready to go!
 There is no extra learning, DiscoArt respects the same parameter semantics as DD5.2.
 So just unleash your creativity!

-There are some differences between DiscoArt and DD5.x:
+There are some minor differences between DiscoArt and DD5.x:
   - DiscoArt does not support video generation and `image_prompt` (which was marked as ineffective in DD 5.2).
   - Due to no video support, `text_prompts` in DiscoArt accepts a string or a list of strings, not a dictionary; i.e. no frame index `0:` or `100:`.
   - `clip_models` accepts a list of values chosen from `ViT-B/32`, `ViT-B/16`, `ViT-L/14`, `RN101`, `RN50`, `RN50x4`, `RN50x16`, `RN50x64`.
 Slightly different in names vs. DD5.2.